IMPORTANT - Victorian Mental Health Interprofessional Leadership Network (VMHILN) ending

 The Victorian Mental Health Interprofessional Leadership Network (VMHILN) is a community of practice that unites existing and emerging leaders from the lived experience, nursing, allied health and medical workforces in Victorian Area Mental Health Services (AMHS)

-VMHILN is a Victorian DHHS initiative that began in 2015.
+VMHILN is a Victorian DH initiative that began in 2015.
 We have a collective wisdom, a range of skills and experiences and a joint commitment to leading innovation and change.

 Our vision is to be a thriving, influential and highly valued network that actively leads change in AMHS and influences broader policy reform to improve the experiences of all those who utilise or work within mental health services.